digaev/interactor-js/README.md

 }
 ```

-If you would like to catch all errors automatically you can do the following:
+If you would like to catch all errors you can do the following:

 ```ts
 class SafeInteractor extends Interactor {